geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 even like the simplest stuff that they write mismatch.

 ##### **Chenyu** [[00:34:23](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2063)]
-That's kind of like I want to understand what the actual blob that sqtt is outputting is.
+That's kind of like I want to understand what the actual blob that SQTT is outputting is.

 ##### **Geohot** [[00:34:30](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2070)]
 On my USB GPU.